melimind/notanoption/README.md

-# Lefteris, what are we gonna put in here?
+# Lefteri, what are we gonna put in here?

 :-)